 Over the years, I have changed my opinion on AR-15 pistols.
-At one time, I believed these short little AR-15s were useless fun-time range toys, but then I started shooting high-end AR-15 pistol builds, and my mind was swayed.
-The Law Tactical AR-15 Folding Stock Adapter transforms that short, higher-performing AR-15 pistol into something ever shorter that can easily be slipped into most backpacks.
+At one time, I believed these short little AR-15s were useless fun-time range toys, but then I started shooting some very high-end AR-15 pistol builds, and my mind was swayed.
+The Law Tactical AR-15 Folding Stock Adapter transforms that short little higher performing AR-15 pistol into something ever shorter that can easily be slipped into most backpacks.

 When the bullet is sealing the bore, a longer barrel means more pressure is contained for a longer time.
 The smaller or larger the gas port size, the slower or faster the gas enters the system.
 The farther back or forward the port is located, the sooner or later.
 Bullet weight is a factor also: heavier bullets accelerate more slowly (This is also the reason heavy bullets erode the chamber throat faster than lighter bullets).
 Read the full story to understand pressure curves and port pressures.